mrashco/mrash.co/content/note/checklist.md

     relative: false # To use relative path for cover image, used in hugo Page-bundles

 type: note # letter, note, page
-categories: Homelab # Homelab, Writeup, Personal
+categories: # Homelab, Writeup, Personal
 tags:
     -
     -